max-mapper/bytewiser/exercises/array_buffers/problem.md

 have to create a Typed Array on top of an Array Buffer in order to access the data.

-When you create a new Typed Array and don't give it an Array Buffer to be a view on top of it will create it's own new Array Buffer instead.
+When you create a new Typed Array and don't give it an Array Buffer to be a view on top of it will create its own new Array Buffer instead.

 ## Challenge